 I get it.

 Working with some big company is some freelancers’ nightmare.
-But here’s why I think most freelancers should try to land at least one big client:
+But here’s why I think most freelancers should try to land your first big design client:

 It means steady work and steady income.